nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 - sead::Delegate<sead::CalculateTask>
 - sead::Delegate<sead::MethodTreeNode>

-Here, the imported tasks are performed in Main Thread.
-In addition, this function also calls the seed::FixedSizeJQ::enque function and the seed::FixedSizeJQ::run function.
-The lead::FixedSizeJQ::enque function adds a job to the JobQue, and the lead::FixedSizeJQ::run function performs functions in the JobQueue.
+Here, the invoked tasks are performed in Main Thread.
+In addition, this function also calls the two functions : sead::FixedSizeJQ::enque and sead::FixedSizeJQ::run.
+The sead::FixedSizeJQ::enque function adds a job to the JobQueue, and the sead::FixedSizeJQ::run function performs functions in the JobQueue.

 ## sead::Framework::procReset_

-After waiting for all tasks to complete, delete all tasks and add a new Root Task.
+Wait until all tasks are completed, then delete all tasks and add a new root task.

 ## Summary Illustration

 ![Untitled](./img/3.png)

-# Main thread의 Delegate analysis
+# Delegate in Main thread

 Delegate can be used in a multi-threading environment and can be used in callback, event-driven multi-threading implementation, etc. The following are the types of Delegates used by the Nintendo Switch application Main Thread.